MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 ### 5.3.
 Introduction to Hybrid and Multi-Cloud Computing (Anthos)

 Containers have become a popular way of breaking monolithic application down into micro-services so that they can be easily maintained and expanded.
-Traditionally, these systems have been hosted on-premises, somewhere in the company's network or company's data center (server update, installation, network changes, configuration, etc. might require from several months to years).
+Traditionally, these systems have been hosted on-premises, somewhere in the company's network or the company's data center (server update, installation, network changes, configuration, etc. might require from several months to years).
 Costly to upgrade, as upgrades are expensive and short lifecycle of the server.

 Modern distribution systems allow a more agile approach to managing your computing resources.
 It allows:

 - Move only some of your compute workload to the Cloud
 - Move at your own pace
 - Take advantage of clouds scalability and lower costs
-- Add specialized services to your compute resources stack (machine learning, content caching, data analysis, long term storage, IoT, etc.)
+- Add specialized services to your compute resources stack (machine learning, content caching, data analysis, long-term storage, IoT, etc.)

 Anthos is Google's modern solution for hybrid and multi-cloud systems and service management.